nivarths/Safe-Sizzle/README.md

 # Safe-Sizzle
 IBEHS 1P10 Design Project.
-Created the program for a gas stove knob that automatically turns off when exposed to harmful gases.
+Created a Python program and utilized a Raspberry Pi to integrate a gas sensor for detecting hazardous gases, triggering automatic knob rotation to the off position.